 The Key Takeaway

 Have a gimmick.
 If a business card works for you, then go ahead, use that.
 Alternatively, try to associate your pitch with a different prop.
-Leverage that throughout the networking sessions.
+Network your differentiation when applies.

 Gimmick #2: One Photo, Thousand Words!

 I once attended a startup competition, where most finalists were not so impressive.
-As a judge, I’d say that the best 2-3 startups where somewhere between ok to good.
+As a judge, I’d say that the best 2-3 startups where nowhere better than good.

-If it was possible, I’d probably say that nobody wins.
-But eventually someone must win right?
-And it’s not my call anyways…
+If it was possible, I’d announce that nobody wins.
+But eventually someone must win, right?

 In such circumstances, who would the winner be?
 How can the judges choose who’s the best, when nobody is really the best?

 Normally judges would highly look at startups which demonstrate proven track record.
 For instance, if you raised funding from a known VC, that would go a long way.
 In contrast, if your key investor is the chief-scientist (innovation authority), don’t expect to be looked highly upon…